-Tasmanian devils have lived on the Forestier and Tasman Peninsulas since before European settlement, albeit in very low numbers.
-In 2004, when Devil Facial Tumor Disease (DFTD) was first detected on the Forestier, the population had grown to around 250 devils with most living on Forestier and a few living on the Tasman.
+Tasmanian devils have lived on the Forestier and Tasman Peninsulas since before European settlement as evidenced by one of the aboriginal words for Tasmanian devil "poirinna" from the "parrdarrama' language of "turrakana" (Tasman penisula), and were present in very low numbers through the 20th century.
+In 2004, when Devil Facial Tumor Disease (DFTD) was first detected on the Forestier, the population had grown to around 250 devils with most living on Forestier and a few on the Tasman.

 Map of Forestier and Tasman Peninsula